yatryan/craft-plugin-uploader/README.md

 # Plugin Uploader for Craft CMS

-Plugin Uploader for [Craft](http://craftcms.com) makes it much easier to upload plugins for install.
+Plugin Uploader for [Craft](http://craftcms.com) makes it much easier to upload plugins for install or upgrade.
 No longer do you need to manually extract and upload plugins to your craft/plugins folder.

 ## Installation